onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 what's our fitness function? getting it wrong will lead to a wrong design of the system that springs up / evolves.

+what if we could attach a motivation/justification along with any vote? so that elites can't falsely spin narratives about which groups voted for who and why and shift blame or take credit

 Evolution’s arrow points towards hierarchical self-organization

 What if we gifted each other recognition instead of tokens for conspicuously consuming real-world resources